 Our residents divide their time among general medicine and subspecialty wards, intensive care units, ambulatory care, consultation services; and emergency room and long-term care settings.
 Those residents planning careers in primary care spend additional time in ambulatory care, focusing on behavioral medicine and experiences in related areas such as gynecology, dermatology and medical orthopedics.
 In the PGY-2 year, Primary Care residents complete a community-based preceptorship, usually in a rural area of Oregon.

 Our PGY-1 residents spend their entire year at OHSU Hospital and the adjacent VAMC, which are connected by a sky-bridge.
 We believe that limiting the first year rotations to the "Hill" fosters strong collegial relationships among the housestaff and between the housestaff and faculty, building a strong esprit de corps.
 In addition to acquiring experience in general inpatient and subspecialty medicine, interns rotate through ambulatory care and emergency room services, intensive care units, geriatrics, neurology and subspecialty consultation services.

-Faculty from the Divisions of Cardiology and Pulmonary-Critical Care, respectively, serve as the attendings for these teams.
-Critical care and Cardiology fellows are present in the hospital 24/7 and provide assistance to the on-call teams and coverage of overflow patients.
+Faculty from the Pulmonary-Critical Care, respectively, serve as the attendings for these teams.
+Critical care fellows are present in the hospital 24/7 and provide assistance to the on-call teams and coverage of overflow patients.